C. Herman and Mary Virginia Terry Heart Center

-Our Terry Heart Center is dedicated to the very best cardiac care and outcomes for every patient.
-We believe that what gets measured always gets better and this focus on quality ensures the best care for our patients.
-Our outcomes are some of the best in the country, and we provide this information so you can make better decisions about your child’s care.
+Wolfson Children’s is dedicated to the very best cardiac care and outcomes for every patient.
+We believe that what gets measured always gets better, and this focus on quality ensures the best care for our patients.
+Our outcomes are some of the best in the country, and we provide this information alongside national benchmarks from the Society of Thoracic Surgeons (STS) so you can make better decisions about your child’s care.

 Overall Survival Rates for Pediatric Heart Surgery1